 The Worst Case Scenario Comes True

 As I’m sure you probably guessed, we had to completely rebuild the website, starting from scratch.
 Thankfully, I still had most of my original development files along with some screen shots and my notes.
 It also helped having the image uploads that were previously sized and optimized.
 Still, it’s probable the website would have never failed had the client agreed to leave their cheap shared web hosting environment and move their site to our private VPS.
 Even so, had the problem occurred and the website crashed, we have reliable backup files coming out of our ears enabling us to restore any site in just a few minutes.

 Looking back, it’s ironic how one of the reasons the client originally refused our ongoing maintenance package was because they were already paying extra for backups provided by their web host.
 Of course, we must remember, this is NOT a VPS web host but instead, they had a cheap shared hosting account.

 Final thoughts about Cheap Shared Hosting

-If you are operating a business and your website should be hosted at the most reliable server available.
+If you are operating a business your website should be hosted at the most reliable server available.
 Truly consider how important your website is to your business.
 Typically our small business websites should be a professional representation of our business.
 They are also our social hub, lead generator, mobile web app, blog site and so much more.
-Please folks, if you have a web site running on WordPress or any other CMS, no more cheap shared hosting!
+Please folks, if you have a website running on WordPress or any other CMS, no more cheap shared hosting!
 No more paying to re-build a website when it could have been easily restored.
 Do it right from the beginning, avoid cheap shared web hosting and give your website the home it deserves.